-5.3 Temperature Control and Equilibration
+6.3 Temperature Control and Equilibration

-5.3.1 Langevin dynamics parameters
+6.3.1 Langevin dynamics parameters

-As described in the NAMD Programmer's Guide, NAMD is capable of performing Langevin dynamics, where additional damping and random forces are introduced to the system.
-This capability is based on that implemented in X-PLOR which is detailed in the X-PLOR User's Manual [5], although a different integrator is used.
+NAMD is capable of performing Langevin dynamics, where additional damping and random forces are introduced to the system.
+This capability is based on that implemented in X-PLOR which is detailed in the X-PLOR User's Manual [4], although a different integrator is used.